micmejia/bible-dump/NKJV/Matthew/Matt 20.md

 Again he went out about the sixth and the ninth hour, and did likewise.

 ###### 6
-And about the eleventh hour he went out and found others standing [^a]idle, and said to them, 'Why have you been standing here idle all day?'
+And about the eleventh hour he went out and found others standing idle, and said to them, 'Why have you been standing here idle all day?'

 ###### 7
 They said to him, 'Because no one hired us.'
-He said to them, 'You also go into the vineyard, [^b]and whatever is right you will receive.'
+He said to them, 'You also go into the vineyard, and whatever is right you will receive.'

 ###### 8
 "So when evening had come, the owner of the vineyard said to his steward, 'Call the laborers and give them _their_ wages, beginning with the last to the first.'